philion/taskbot/README.md

 Back to TaskManager and hand testing in discord client.

+TaskCog/taskbot is working with dpytest, running inside a standard discord bot template.
+Will port everything over to that project in daylight.

+Once ported (readme, tests, other code), github actions for standard build would be nice (make report generates report to?)

 Rough sketch:
 - Get update() and a few more tests working - DONE
 - Add google sheet backing - DONE, except for add() - DONE!